top of page

 of the Speaking Mountain of Truth and Thunder.

-The ominous clouds formed
+Ominous clouds formed

 separate from the rest